quantum-bitss/quantum-bitss.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
+My name is Nanjun Zhou (Nathan).
 I'm a final year undergraduate student from [Department of CSE](https://www2.scut.edu.cn/cs/), [South China University of Technology](https://www.scut.edu.cn/new/), majoring in Computer Science and Technology.
 I am honored to be supervised by [Prof. Li Liu](https://liliu-avril.github.io/) from [AI Thrust](https://ait.hkust-gz.edu.cn/), HKUST (Guangzhou) and [Prof. Tong Zhang](http://dsail.vip/TeamMember.html) from [DSAIL](http://www.dsail.vip/), South China University of Technology.
 I'm about to join HKUST as a Master student in fall 2025.

 My current research interest focuses on **Trustworthy Machine Learning**, particularly on **Backdoor Learning**.
 I'm interested in security issues across all domains of AI, including Computer Vision, Audio & Signal Processing and Large Language Models.

 # 🔥 News

+- [2025.05] 🎉 Just finished my bachelor thesis defense!
 - [2025.02] Our latest work [BackdoorDM](https://arxiv.org/abs/2502.11798) on Diffusion Backdoor has been released on ArXiv.
 Our code is available [here](https://github.com/linweiii/BackdoorDM).
-- [2024.12] My first academic paper on audio backdoor defense was accepted by [ICASSP 2025](https://2025.ieeeicassp.org/).
+- [2024.12] 🎉 My first academic paper on audio backdoor defense was accepted by [ICASSP 2025](https://2025.ieeeicassp.org/).
 Thanks to the support of Weilin and Prof. Liu!
 - [2024.12] I completed my Software Development Internship at ZTE Corporation.
 Thanks to all my mentors and co-workers!
 - [2024.09] I joined the Data Mangement Group at ZTE Corporation as a Software Development Engineer, focusing on the development of a Data Agent.